sylvainSUPINTERNET/Framework-game-generator/README.md

  **You should use this command to save your work if you want use generate after to dont delete all of your code in /app/**

+ To import save story : Delete /app, /story-config, /web of your current project, and copy the save's folder of the game you want

  <br><br>

  **It's time to see your own story**